wletsou/bioinformatics/_pages/week3.md

 pca <- snpgdsPCA(genofile) # principal components analysis
 ```

-Like we did before, make a plot of the first few PCs.
-We're only using a single population now; how is your PCA plot different from when we used three?
+Like we did before, make a plot of the first few PCs.&nbsp;  We're only using a single population now; how is your PCA plot different from when we used three?

 Next perform [LD-pruning](https://wletsou.github.io/bioinformatics/assignments/week2/#ld-pruning) to get a set of unlinked SNPs:

 ```
-snpset <- snpgdsLDpruning(genofile,method="corr", slide.max.bp=10e6,ld.threshold=sqrt(0.1), verbose=FALSE)
+snpset <- snpgdsLDpruning(genofile,method = "corr", slide.max.bp = 10e6,ld.threshold = sqrt(0.1), verbose = FALSE)
-pruned <- unlist(snpset, use.names=FALSE)
+pruned <- unlist(snpset, use.names = FALSE)
 ```

-There is a possibility your disease SNPs will removed by this analysis, but only if they can be represented by a proxy SNP.
-Make and plot the LD matrix for your data using
+There is a possibility your disease SNPs will removed by this analysis, but only if they can be represented by proxy SNPs.
+Make and plot the LD matrix for your data using:

 ```
-LD.mat <- snpgdsLDMat(genofile, snp.id=pruned, slide = 0,method = "corr")
+LD.mat <- snpgdsLDMat(genofile, snp.id = pruned, slide = 0,method = "corr")
-fields::image.plot(1:nrow(LD.mat$LD),1:ncol(LD.mat$LD),LD.mat$LD ^ 2,main = "LD r2",xlab = "SNPs",ylab = "SNPs")
+fields::image.plot(1:nrow(LD.mat$LD),1:ncol(LD.mat$LD),LD.mat$LD ^ 2,main = "LD r2",xlab = "SNPs",ylab = "SNPs",asp = 1,frame.plot = FALSE)
 ```

 Finally, we will use our pruned set of SNPs to get kinship estimates for our subjects:

 ```
 ibd <- snpgdsIBDKING(genofile,snp.id = pruned)
+colnames(ibd$kinship) <- ibd$sample.id
+rownames(ibd$kinship) <- ibd$sample.id
 ```

 Make a plot of the kinship coefficient vs. the IBS0 proportion as we did [before](https://wletsou.github.io/bioinformatics/assignments/week2/#king).

-Now we can close our gds object before moving on to PC-AiR and PC-Relate.
+We can now close our gds object before moving on to PC-AiR and PC-Relate:

 ```
 closefn.gds(genofile)